 Here is a story that is definitely unique and fully deserves to be documented.
-From a skate kid fascinated with California culture, he dug his own path through graffiti, pop art, and propaganda, taking on the forefront of the street art movement with the likes of Banksy.
+Starting out as a skateboarder from South London fascinated with California culture, he dug his own path through graffiti, pop art, and propaganda, taking on the forefront of the street art movement with the likes of Banksy.
 The cobbled streets of London have shaped his view on how to present his work on the streets and in galleries, creating some truly memorable pieces with multimedia.

 BOYCE: Let’s start at the very beginning.
 What key things made you who you are today?
 How was growing up?

-D*FACE: I recon if I’m honest, it was having a sister that was really clever.
+D*FACE: I reckon if I’m honest, it was having a sister that was really clever.
 I’ve thought about this, because I’ve realised I’m kind of weird.
-And what makes me different to my sister, who is super clever, and [has] gone down a very career-oriented path – is I’m like the opposite.
+And what makes me different to my sister, who is super clever, and [has] gone down a very career-oriented path—is I’m like the opposite.
 And I think what it boils down to is that quite early on she was the golden child, the apple of my mum’s eye.

 You grew up in South London right?